Haraburda/Haraburda.github.io/README.md

 ## Analysis Scripts (R programming)
 <p align="center"><b>Chemical Engineering</b></p>
+* [Helical-Coil Heat Exchanger Design](chem_eng/ChE_HelicalCoilHX.html).
+To design a helical-coil heat exchanger, which is useful for three-phase flow, by calculating the tube-side heat-transfer coefficient; calculating the shell-side heat-transfer coefficient; and calculating the heat-exchanger size; calculating the tube-side pressure drop.
+This contains the script for my Chemical Engineering article. *(date: July 1, 1995)*<br>
 * [Liquid Density Predictions](chem_eng/ChE_predict_rho.html).
 To predict liquid densities using equations for the Rackett and Bhirud correlation methods.
 Examples include water and hexane, a polar and non-polar chemical respectively. *(date: June 9, 1994)*<br>
 * [Vapor Pressures from Curve-Fitting](chem_eng/ChE_Curve_Fit_VP.html).
 To use simple and quick curve-fitting techniques to estimate vapor pressures using known data.
 This includes a quick estimate using the Antoine equation, and a more rigorous estimation using the Newton_Raphson method. *(date: July 13, 1994)*
 <p></p>